devleaks/cockpitdecks-docs/docs/Installation and Usage.md

 ### Install Cockpitdecks Helper Plugin

+> [!WARNING] Cockpitdecks X-Plane Helper Plugin
-(You can do this step later, but some functions will not work or be available inside Cockpitdecks.)
+> You can do this step later, but some functions will not work or be available inside Cockpitdecks.

 X-Plane UDP has some shortcomings that prevent some operations with decks.